ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 ## Making the service publicly accessible

 When we `describe`d our Service, you may have noticed two IP addresses listed in the output.
 If you try to connect to either using your browser, however, you may not get to our pods.
 This is because by default, the Service allocates a "cluster IP".
-For many hosting providers, this address only works within the firewalled environment of the clutser, and not the public internet.
+For many hosting providers, this address only works within the firewalled environment of the cluster, and not the public internet.
 To make it accessible, we need to change how the service externalizes itself.

 1. Using a text edit, open the `web.yml` file we created earlier.
 2. Alter the Service definition, adding `type: LoadBalancer` under the `spec`: